BigPolarBear1/factorization/README.md

 Update: Updated my paper a little.
 Now I figure out the very last step (see paper).
 Should be easy enough.

 Update: Oops, too fast.
 Re-uploaded and fixed a bunch of types.
 HAhahaa... almost there now fuckers.

+Update: Yea, nice timing to start fly a bunch of military jets in the area.
+Go fuck yourself.
+Fuck nato.
+Fuck america.
+I will fight you all.
+Fuck you losers.
+You lost, you fucking pieces of shit.
+YOU LOST.
+You threw away any chance this is going to end well.
+The west has fallen.
+Because you keep attacking transgender people.
+Fucking losers.
+Shit for brains losers.
+Literallay, had you treated me with respect a year ago, europe could have gained the biggest strategic advantage ever.
+Yet you chose the american lapdog path.
+Hahahahaha.
+Morrons.
+Could have won the war in Ukrain by now.
+Losers.